pub struct Stage { /* private fields */ }Expand description

 pub fn new_shadow_map<T>( &self, analytical_light: &AnalyticalLight<T>, size: UVec2, z_near: f32, z_far: f32, ) -> Result<ShadowMap, StageError>

-Enable shadow mapping for the given AnalyticalLight
+Enable shadow mapping for the given AnalyticalLight, creating

-a new ShadowMap
+a new ShadowMap.

 §Tips for making a good shadow map